chicagopython/CodingWorkshops/README.md

 Diversity in tech communities has been a widely addressed topic.
 As one of the most active tech community in the world, in this exercise we would try to measure some aspects of diversity in tech community.
 We will use image recognition on the meetup.com profile pictures of the members of ChiPy user group and determine determine how diverse our attendees are.
 Then we will compare the same with other tech groups in the city and around the world.

 [Solve it!](problems/data_science/diversif.ai.ipynb)

+#### Introduction to Text Analysis with sklearn
+This is a gentle introduction to text analysis with sklearn.
+We build a recommnedation system that predicts Pycon conference talks based on previous history of Pycon talks.